 Overall, siliciclastic units (silt, clay, and sand) at Site U1455 are compositionally classified as micaceous (muscovite and biotite) and quartz rich.
 Sand occurs mostly in fine to medium grain size ranges, with rare coarse-grained particles.
 Feldspars and heavy minerals (e.g., amphibole, garnet, clinozoisite, zoisite, tourmaline, zircon, rutile, sphene, epidote, sillimanite, chloritoid, pyroxene, staurolite, and opaque minerals) are common in silt and sand layers and occasionally contain euhedral carbonate minerals and carbonate aggregate grains.
 Lithic fragments (e.g., biotite-gneiss, amphibole-mica schist, sillimanite-biotite-gneiss, and phyllite fragments) appear in sand.
-From previous sites (see Principal results from Site U1450), we know that siliciclastic sediments in the fan contain between ~3% and 10% of detrital carbonate as well.
-Calcareous clays contain clay minerals, foraminifers, diatoms, and radiolarians.
+From previous sites (see Principal results for Site U1450, above), we know that siliciclastic sediments in the fan contain between ~3% and 10% of detrital carbonate as well.
+Calcareous clays contain calcareous nannofossils, clay minerals, foraminifers, diatoms, and radiolarians.

 Calcareous nannofossil and planktonic foraminiferal biostratigraphic analyses were conducted at Site U1455 on 113 samples and resulted in the identification of 14 biomarker events.
 These events were used to construct 3 foraminiferal and 10 nannofossil biozones, providing good age control extending back to the middle Miocene.
-The age model reconstruction is limited to the drilled intervals from

-120 to 360 mbsf and between 430 and 770 mbsf as well as by the very low abundance and barren intervals from 360 mbsf to the bottom of Hole U1455C.
+The age model reconstruction is limited to the drilled intervals from 0 to 120 m CSF-A and from 360 to 430 m CSF-A and by the very low abundance and barren intervals from 773 m CSF-A to the bottom of Hole U1455C.
 Foraminiferal species diversity decreased with depth, which could be due to preservation changes in the sediments or could reflect a change in environmental conditions of the overlying water column.

 We identified the Brunhes/Matuyama boundary and the Jaramillo Subchron in a calcareous clay interval at Site U1455 that was correlated with similar intervals in other holes within the Expedition 354 transect based on both magnetostratigraphy and seismic stratigraphy.
-The Brunhes/Matuyama boundary occurs at 82.83 m CSF-A in Core 354-U1455C-6F and, as at all other sites where the Brunhes/Matuyama boundary is identified, the transition is associated with an ash layer.
-Core 354-U1455C-17F contains the Jaramillo Subchron (86.40-87.92 m CSF-A).
-Unlike all other sites, the Cobb Mountain Subchron was not recorded at Site U1455 and is likely located between Cores 354-U1455C-17F and 18F.
+The Brunhes/Matuyama boundary occurs at 82.83 m CSF-A in Core 354-U1455C-6F.
+As at all other sites where the Brunhes/Matuyama boundary is identified, the transition is associated with an ash layer.
+Core 17F contains the Jaramillo Subchron (86.40- 87.92 m CSF-A).
+Unlike all other sites, the Cobb Mountain Subchron was not recorded at Site U1455 and is likely located between Cores 17F and 18F.